Eddie Fisher: Early life

 Fisher attended Thomas Junior High School, South Philadelphia High School, and Simon Gratz High School.
 It was known at an early age that he had talent as a vocalist, and he started singing in numerous amateur contests, which he usually won.
 He made his radio debut on WFIL, a local Philadelphia radio station.
 He also performed on Arthur Godfrey's Talent Scouts, a popular radio show that later moved to television.
 Because he became a local star, Fisher dropped out of high school in the middle of his senior year to pursue his career.

 Career

+1946–1950: Early beginnings

 By 1946, Fisher was crooning with the bands of Buddy Morrow and Charlie Ventura.
 He was heard in 1949 by Eddie Cantor at Grossinger's Catskill Resort Hotel in the Borscht Belt.
 Cantor's so-called discovery of Fisher was later described as a totally contrived, "manipulated" arrangement by Milton Blackstone, Grossinger's publicity director.

 After performing on Cantor's radio show he was an instant hit and gained nationwide exposure.
-He then signed a recording contract with RCA Victor and became their best selling pop artist.
+He then signed a recording contract with RCA Victor and became their best-selling pop artist.